rohit1039/rohit1039/README.md

 ## About Me :

-- :telescope: Experienced full-stack java developer with a passion to work with latest tech-stack that makes a positive impact on society.
+- :telescope: 2+ years of experienced full-stack java developer with a passion to work with latest tech-stack that makes a positive impact on society.

 - :seedling: Have strong hold on Java 8, Spring Boot and Microservices.